Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Instructions

-- Drain the sardines and put in a medium-sized bowl.
-Mash the sardines well with the back of a fork.
+- Drain the sardines and put them in a medium bowl.
+Mash the sardines well with a fork.

-- Slice the scallions and finely chop the parsley.
-Mix the scallions, capers, parsley, mayo, yogurt, and mustard with the sardines.
-Combine well.
+- Thinly slice the scallions and finely chop the parsley.
+Add the scallions, capers, parsley, mayo, yogurt, mustard, lemon zest, salt and pepper to the fish in the bowl.
+Stir until well combined.

 Notes